-As a busy parent, you’ll already understand how hard it can be to find the time for anything other than organising the family household, and ensuring that everyone (including yourself) is happy, comfortable, and cared for.
+As a busy parent, you’ll already understand how hard it can be to find the time for interior design, let alone anything other than organising the family household, and ensuring that everyone (including yourself) is happy, comfortable, and cared for.
 However, if you’re naturally creative, especially when it comes to the environment around you; you’ll ensure that your surroundings are considered, and always look great (most of the time, or maybe just after the kids have tidied-up and gone to bed).
-If you love your family home and love nothing more than trawling through Pinterest and picking up interior and property inspiration; why not put it to great use, and begin putting your ideas into action.
+If you love your family home and love nothing more than trawling through Pinterest and picking up interior and property inspiration from people such as Helen Coulston; why not put it to great use, and begin putting your ideas into action.
 Having fun with interior design and property renovation can be as simple as a small project in your own home, or you could take it to a new level, and invest your time and skills into an investment property, to sell on or rent out.
 A little (or large) side project could be just what you need this year, and you can turn your attention and focus towards something other than the never-ending list of things to do regarding your family’s wellbeing.

 A New Project